nunojsferreira/database-parameters/README.md

 ScytaleDatabaseParametersBundle
 ===============================

 This Symfony bundle allows to store parameters in database.
-This particularly usefull if you want to enable parameter management (e.g. web admin email address, VAT taxes, ...)
+This is particularly usefull if you want to enable parameter management (e.g. web admin email address, VAT taxes, ...)

 Instalation
 -----------